 ARTICLE XVI: PARLIAMENTARY AUTHORITY

 Sec.
-1. The rules contained in Robert's Rules of Order Newly Revised shall govern the Faculty Senate in all cases to which they are applicable and in which they are not inconsistent with these Bylaws.
+1. The rules contained in Robert's Rules of Order Newly Revised shall govern the Faculty Senate and Faculty Senate Committees and Councils in all cases to which they are applicable and in which they are not inconsistent with these Bylaws.

 Sec.
 2. Parliamentarian.